Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 Asking Advisors to Earn Their Money

-“Contrary to popular belief, actively-managed funds, on average, have actually tended to underperform a broad market benchmark in bear as well as bull markets.(1) Various studies have concluded that
+“Contrary to popular belief, actively managed funds, on average, have tended to underperform a broad market benchmark in bear and bull markets.
+(1) Various studies have concluded that

 • “Approximately eighty-five percent of actively-managed mutual funds underperform their relevant index over the long-term ;(2)

-•”Contrary to popular belief, actively-managed funds, on average, have tended to underperform a broad market benchmark in bear as well as bull markets.
-Despite the opportunity for active managers to add value during bear markets, they have done so only inconsistently, at best.(3)
+•” Contrary to popular belief, actively managed funds, on average, have tended to underperform a broad market benchmark in bear and bull markets.
+They have done so inconsistently despite the opportunity for active managers to add value during bear markets.
+(3)

-• “A similar study by Standard & Poor’s analyzing two recent five-year market cycles, 1999 to 2003 and 2004 to 2008, found that a majority of actively-managed funds in all nine domestic equity style boxes were outperformed by corresponding S&P indices.(4)
+• “A similar study by Standard & Poor’s analyzing two recent five-year market cycles, 1999 to 2003 and 2004 to 2008, found that corresponding S&P indices outperformed most actively-managed funds in all nine domestic equity style boxes.
+(4)

 • “A study by the Schwab Center for Investment Research reported that:

-(1) Index funds outperformed actively-managed funds in 55% of the down markets
+(1) Index funds outperformed actively managed funds in 55% of the down markets

 (2) In the worst downturns, defined as declines of 10% or more, index funds

-outperformed actively-managed funds 75% of the time.
+outperformed actively managed funds 75% of the time.

-index funds outperformed actively-managed funds 100% of the time.(5)”
+index funds outperformed actively managed funds 100% of the time.
+(5)”

 Many Advisors Don’t Want Your Money

-According to an article by Ian Wenik on the Summit, a few of the speakers “wrestled with the fact that the high financial barrier to accessing advice from an RIA complicates matters.
+According to an article by Ian Wenik on the Summit, a few speakers “wrestled with the fact that the high financial barrier to accessing advice from an RIA complicates matters.
 A request for a show of hands from advisors (in the audience) who accepted $100,000 standalone accounts yielded only two takers.”

 If you can think of anyone, let me know.